folz/anchors/README.md

 [Anchors](https://folz.github.io/anchors) is a library to position floating elements like tooltips, popovers, and dropdowns in robust and configurable ways.
-It targets synchronous, vanilla DOM APIs for ease of integration with Web UI frameworks.
+It targets synchronous, vanilla DOM APIs for ease of integration with web UI frameworks.

 ```tsx